 Certain medications, including antibiotics, make the skin more sensitive to sunlight.
 This is a condition called photosensitivity.

 - discoloration of the skin, similar to the effects of sunburn

 While taking antibiotics that may cause photosensitivity, people should:

-- wear protective clothing when in the sun, such as hats, long-sleeved shirts, and long pants
+- wear protective clothing such as broad-brimmed hats, long-sleeved shirts, pants, and sunglasses to limit sun exposure

-Anyone who experiences extreme sensitivity to the sun while taking antibiotics should talk to a doctor.
+Anyone who experiences extreme sensitivity to the sun while taking antibiotics should talk with a doctor.

 Some of the more serious side effects associated with antibiotics include:

 Signs of anaphylaxis include: